-When rolling out fondant/sugarpaste, etc. icing, more is better.
+When rolling out sugarpaste (fondant) icing, marzipan or similar; more is better.
 This guide assumes that the cake pan size/recipe has the most common size of a 3″ depth.

 The chart below is a guide only to assist with approximate temperatures and baking times when upscaling cake batter.
-Adjust times for fan assisted ovens (remove 20°C from amounts below or look at the temperature conversion guide on page 1).
+Adjust times for fan assisted ovens (remove 20°C from amounts below or look at the temperature conversion guide above).

-This chart helps down and upscale cake recipe quantities and assumes that the recipe you are using is the most common size/shape which is an 8 inch (20cm) round cake, 3 inch (7.5cm) deep.
-For square cakes, use the round quantities below and deduct 1 inch from the round cake chart, or alternatively, see the cake tin sizes chart on page 1.
+This chart helps down and upscale cake recipe quantities and assumes that the recipe you are using is the most common size/shape, which is an 8 inch (20cm) round cake and 3 inch (7.5cm) deep.
+For square cakes, use the round quantities below and deduct 1 inch from the round cake chart, or alternatively, see the cake tin sizes chart above.